AI Exam

 Gonadotropin Secretion Abnormalities

-- PCOS is characterised by increased gonadotropin-releasing hormone (GnRH) pulsatility, which leads to excess LH relative to follicle-stimulating hormone (FSH).
+- PCOS is characterised by increased gonadotropin-releasing hormone (GnRH) pulsatility, leading to excess LH relative to follicle-stimulating hormone (FSH).

-- The elevated LH-to-FSH ratio results in excessive androgen production but insufficient follicular maturation, contributing to chronic anovulation.
+- The elevated LH-to-FSH ratio promotes excessive androgen production but insufficient follicular maturation, contributing to chronic anovulation.

-- Despite high LH levels, LH receptor desensitisation may occur over time, contributing to persistent anovulatory cycles.
+- Despite elevated LH levels, receptor desensitisation may occur, perpetuating anovulatory cycles.

 Ovarian Dysfunction and Folliculogenesis Impairment

-- Follicular development is disrupted, leading to accumulation of small antral follicles and characteristic polycystic ovarian morphology.
+- Follicular development is disrupted, leading to an accumulation of small antral follicles and polycystic ovarian morphology.

-- Excess androgens interfere with normal follicular selection, causing premature luteinisation of granulosa cells and preventing the formation of a dominant follicle.
+- Excess androgens interfere with follicular selection, causing premature luteinisation of granulosa cells and preventing dominant follicle formation.

-- FSH resistance further impairs estrogen production, contributing to ovulatory dysfunction.
+- FSH resistance impairs oestrogen production, reinforcing ovulatory dysfunction.

 Insulin Resistance and Metabolic Dysregulation

-- Hyperinsulinemia acts as a co-gonadotropin, stimulating ovarian androgen production and impairing hepatic clearance of testosterone.
+- Hyperinsulinaemia acts as a co-gonadotropin, stimulating ovarian androgen production and impairing hepatic testosterone clearance.

 Genetic and Epigenetic Contributions

-- PCOS has a strong genetic component, with heritability estimates of up to 70% in twin studies.
+- PCOS has a strong genetic basis, with heritability estimates of up to 70% in twin studies.

-- Epigenetic modifications, such as DNA methylation and histone modifications, may influence ovarian function and insulin signaling.
+- Epigenetic factors such as DNA methylation and histone modifications influence ovarian function and insulin signalling.

 Impact of Obesity on PCOS Pathophysiology

-- Obesity exacerbates insulin resistance, leading to more severe hyperinsulinemia, androgen excess, and ovulatory dysfunction.
+- Obesity worsens insulin resistance, amplifying hyperinsulinaemia, androgen excess, and anovulation.

-- Aromatisation of androgens to estrogens in adipose tissue further disrupts hormonal balance, perpetuating chronic anovulation.
+- Increased aromatisation of androgens to oestrogens in adipose tissue disrupts hormonal feedback.

-- Increased weight gain and metabolic dysfunction elevate the risk of endometrial hyperplasia due to chronic unopposed estrogen exposure.
+- Weight gain and metabolic dysfunction increase the risk of endometrial hyperplasia due to chronic unopposed oestrogen exposure.

 Neuroendocrine Dysregulation

-- Higher anti-Müllerian hormone (AMH) levels from small antral follicles may contribute to persistently high GnRH pulse rates, further driving LH excess.
+- Elevated anti-Müllerian hormone (AMH) from small antral follicles may sustain high GnRH pulse frequency and LH dominance.

-- Altered neurotransmitter signaling, particularly involving dopamine and serotonin, has been implicated in the neuroendocrine dysregulation seen in PCOS.
+- Altered neurotransmitter signalling involving dopamine and serotonin may contribute to neuroendocrine disturbances in PCOS.

 Epidemiology